SAP/openui5-docs/docs/Browser_and_Platform_Support_74b59ef.md

 ### Overview of Supported Browsers, Platforms, and Reference Devices

 The following tables give a general overview of the browsers, platforms, and reference devices supported by the main OpenUI5 libraries.
+There are certain known device-browser combinations that lead to visual degradations.
+For more information, see [Visual Degradations](Visual_Degradations_f08f296.md).

 ***